 - What practices and processes worked well and can these be replicated?

-- What processes took longer than originally expected?
+- What processes took longer than originally expected and why?

-- Was additional documentation required for the CFS?
+- Was additional documentation requested by stakeholders (including for example, committee members or auditors), or required for the CFS?

-- What did the auditors focus on (both internal and external)?
+- What did the internal and external auditors (such as the ANAO) focus on and what questions were asked?

 - Were there any audit findings, qualifications, recommendations or repeat issues and what is the status of these?